Notice

 London Borough of Brent

 London Borough of Brent has been awarded £667,628 to support the decarbonisation of two council buildings: Willesden Cemetery Office and Willesden Green Library.
 Existing gas-fired heating systems will be replaced with air source heat pumps.
-The installation of new building energy management systems and improved loft and wall insulation at both sites will also improve energy efficiency.
+The installation of new building energy management systems and improved loft and wall insulation at both sites will also help improve energy efficiency.

 London Borough of Camden

 London Borough of Camden has been awarded £7,838,296 for three projects across community facilities in the borough.
 Brecknock Primary School and Langtry Children’s Centre will replace their heating systems with air source heat pumps, along with upgrades to LED lighting and improved insulation.
 Kentish Town Sports Centre will also switch from gas-fired heating to an air source heat pump.
-Additionally, Swiss Cottage Sports Centre will replace its heating system with a combination of air and water source heat pumps.
+Additionally, Swiss Cottage Sports Centre will replace its heating system with a combination of air and water source heat pumps

 London Borough of Ealing